 Section 7.3 Certain Apportionments.
 The Seller, or a relevant Seller Subsidiary, as applicable, is and shall remain solely responsible for and pay for all Taxes arising from or relating to the Transferred Assets and the Business for all periods ending on or prior to the Closing Date.
-The Buyer, or a relevant Buyer Subsidiary, as applicable, shall be solely responsible for and pay for all Taxes arising from or relating to the Transferred Assets and the Business for all periods ending after the Closing Date.
-For purposes of determining the Liability of the Seller and the Seller Subsidiaries and the Buyer and the Buyer Subsidiaries for Taxes with respect to the Transferred Assets or the Business, the amount of any Taxes based on or measured by income or receipts of the Business for the portion of the Straddle Period up to and through the Closing Date shall be determined based on an interim closing of the books as though the Taxable period of the Seller, or a relevant Seller Subsidiary, as applicable, ended on the Closing Date.
-The amount of other Taxes of the Business for the portion of the Straddle Period up to and through the Closing Date shall be determined based on the Closing Date.
+The Buyer, or a relevant Buyer Subsidiary, as applicable, shall be solely responsible for and pay for all Taxes arising from or relating to the Transferred Assets and the Business of determining the Liability of the Seller and the Seller Subsidiaries and the Buyer and the Buyer Subsidiaries for Taxes with respect to the Transferred Assets or the Business, the amount of any Taxes based on or measured by income or receipts of the Business for the portion of the Straddle Period up to and through the Closing Date shall be determined based on an interim closing of the books as though the Taxable period of the Seller, or a relevant Seller Subsidiary, as applicable, ended on the Closing Date.
 The amount of other Taxes of the Business for the portion of the Straddle Period up to and through the Closing Date shall be deemed to be the amount of such Tax for the entire Straddle Period multiplied by a fraction, the numerator of which is the number of days in the Straddle Period ending on and including the Closing Date and the denominator of which is the number of days in such Straddle Period.